Endofyou/Bitburner-Zprogram-Script/README.md

 The methodology for how this script runs is as follows (in chronological order), and each block is also numbered in the copy of the script below:

 1.)
-Determines a few constants and displays info in the log.
+Defines a few constants and displays info in the log.

 2.)
 Determines the best server to host the script, unless a server is specifically defined as the second argument when starting zprogram.